 - Compatible complex programs: low coverage with a potential of having better capabilities to offer to essential stakeholders.

 Using the previous procedures in portfolio analysis will help in the assessment of the portfolio’s positions.
-On paper it’s best if the portfolio has mostly winners than losers.
-With enough winners and revenue-based producers to help support the increment of the potential winning programs.
+On paper it is best if the portfolio has mostly winners than losers, with enough winners and revenue-based producers to help support the increment of the potential winning programs.
+That is only on paper though, in a more realistic sense, it is found out that some questions are left unanswered and possibly a loser included.
+Some programs though, are considered so vital that they are untouched even though they could be loser or a bit insignificant, they are viewed as essential and of great importance to the members of the association and are usually supported and funded.

 Science in Portfolio Analysis